 7. It costs $93m to move BTC’s price by 1%

 8. Mt.
-Gox victims in line for a payday
+Gox casualties in line for a payday

 One of the more infamous facts about Bitcoin relates to the devastating hack of Mt.
 Gox in 2014, which at the time was the world’s biggest crypto exchange.
 More than 850,000 BTC was lost.
-This would have been worth $470m back then, or $47bn at current rates.
-Seven years on, and 20,000 victims are about to share the 150,000 BTC that has since been recovered.
+This would have been worth $470m back then, or $49.3bn at current rates.
+Seven years on, and 20,000 casualties are about to share the 150,000 BTC that has since been recovered.
 That is worth $8.7bn at current prices.

-This compensation fund currently has a cash value that’s 17.5 times higher than what all 850,000 Bitcoin was worth when it was stolen, something that may provide a small comfort to those who were affected.
+This compensation fund currently has a cash value that’s 18.5 times higher than what all 850,000 bitcoin was worth when it was stolen, something that may provide a small comfort to those who were affected.

 9. Bitcoin is the market leader by a long way

-Last but not least, here’s a powerful reminder of the hold that Bitcoin, the world’s oldest cryptocurrency, has on the market.
-The cryptocurrency’s market cap of $1trn is currently more than the next 50 coins combined.
-Although it’s entirely possible that a coin will explode in popularity and offer tangible improvements over BTC – stealing its throne is something that will prove very difficult to achieve.
+Last but not least, here’s a powerful reminder of the hold that bitcoin, the world’s oldest cryptocurrency, has on the market.
+The cryptocurrency’s market cap of $1.1trn is currently more than 40% of the total market cap for all coins.
+Although it’s entirely possible that a coin will explode in popularity and offer tangible improvements over BTC, stealing its throne is something that will prove very difficult to achieve.

-The big question now is how long Bitcoin’s bull market will last, and the impact that an inevitable bear market will have on its value.
+The big question now is whether Bitcoin’s bull run is nearing the end, and the impact that an inevitable bear market will have on its value.